April 6 ~ Great Thing About Growing Older Like It Was: A Complete Guide to Writing Oral History

 Uncle was 16 when Japan attacked Hawaii.
 He watched the planes bomb Pearl Harbor from a perch atop a papaya tree at his family's home in Kaimuki.

-Always the newsman, he has recently written a book on his Depression-era childhood in Kaka'ako--just a delightful series of vignettes about growing up in Hawaii at a very special time.
+Always the newsman, he wrote a book on his Depression-era childhood in Kaka'ako-- a delightful series of vignettes about growing up in Hawaii at a very special time.

 "Stories," said writer Clarissa Pinkola Estes, "are medicine.
 They have such power; they do not require that we do, be, act anything —we need only listen."